go-semantic-release/hooks-goreleaser/goreleaser/www/docs/customization/artifactory.md

       -----END CERTIFICATE-----
 ```

+!!! success "GoReleaser Pro"

+    Some options are only available in [GoReleaser Pro feature](/pro/).

-These settings should allow you to push your artifacts into multiple Artifactories.
+These settings should allow you to push your artifacts into multiple
+**Artifactory** instances.

 !!! tip

     Learn more about the [name template engine](/customization/templates/).